What is digital experience monitoring?

-As its name describes, digital experience monitoring technology measures performance by monitoring the health of all systems between an end-user and an application.
-A fast user experience is key to the success of digital transformation and work-from-anywhere initiatives, and it’s incumbent upon IT infrastructure and operations leaders to optimize the end-user experience.
-Not only is a fast end-user experience essential to productivity, but it prevents users from bypassing security controls and introducing risk.
+Digital experience monitoring (DEM) technology measures performance by monitoring the health of all systems between an end user and an application.
+A fast user experience is key to the success of digital transformation and work-from-anywhere initiatives, and it’s incumbent upon IT infrastructure and operations leaders to optimize the user experience.
+Not only is a fast user experience essential to productivity, but it prevents users from bypassing security controls and introducing risk.

-Optimizing the end-user experience requires the ability to identify performance issues quickly, wherever they may occur.
+Optimizing user experience requires the ability to identify performance issues quickly, wherever they may occur.
 It’s not easy.
-Enterprises are forced to deploy more and more tools that specialize in monitoring end-user devices, network path, or SaaS apps.
+Enterprises are forced to deploy more and more tools that specialize in monitoring end user devices, network paths, or SaaS apps.

 How does digital experience monitoring differ from network monitoring?

-Network monitoring tools have been around as long as networks themselves, and they were sufficient when you owned and controlled everything from the end-user device to the network to the applications that were running on your own hardware within your data center.
-In those days, tools that relied on SNMP, NetFlow, network-based PCAPs, or DSCP markings were sufficient to get predictable network performance and troubleshoot any performance issues.
+Network monitoring tools have been around as long as networks themselves, and they were sufficient when you owned and controlled everything from the endpoints to the network to the applications running on your own hardware in your data center.
+In those days, tools that relied on SNMP, NetFlow, network-based PCAPs, or DSCP markings were enough to get predictable network performance and troubleshoot any performance issues.
 But these domain-centric monitoring tools do not provide visibility into all the issues that can impact end-user experience, particularly as users move off the network and applications and services move to the cloud.

-As a result, most issues are discovered as a result of a user’s helpdesk reports, when problem detection and remediation should occur before it has had the chance to significantly affect an end-user’s—or many users’—productivity.
+As a result, most issues are discovered as a result of a user’s helpdesk reports, whereas problems should be detected and remediated before they can significantly affect end user productivity.

 Existing device-centric network monitoring does not scale or provide the needed visibility for cloud and digital-business-era applications.

-Digital experience monitoring provides deep insight into end-user experience, proactively monitoring performance and pinpointing issues, whether they are in the local network, on an end-user’s device, with the ISP, or within your data center or SaaS applications, such as Office 365, Salesforce, and Box, among others.
+Digital experience monitoring provides deep insight into end user experience, proactively monitoring performance and pinpointing issues, whether they are in the local network, on an end user’s device, with the ISP, or within your data center or SaaS applications, such as Microsoft 365, Salesforce, and Box, among others.
 Some of its functionality includes: